Applications are reviewed on a rolling basis throughout the posting time of this position.

 Site Overview

-The Nature Place is currently occupying traditional native land.
-Read our Land Acknowledgement here: https://natureplacelacrosse.org/about/land-acknowledgement/
+The Nature Place occupies Native American ancestral land.
+Read our Land Acknowledgement here: natureplacelacrosse.org/about/land-acknowledgement

 Responsibilities